 Products approved for use and successfully marketed in one market may be unable to obtain regulatory approval, become commercially successful or achieve satisfactory rates of reimbursement in other markets.
-Even following initial regulatory approval, the success of a product may be adversely affected by safety and efficacy findings in other clinical trials or larger real-world patient populations, as well as by the market entry of competitive products or other product-related developments.
-For example, in March 2022, Takeda announced that it had received a Complete Response Letter (CRL) from the U.S. Food and Drug Administration (the "FDA") in response to a Prior Approval Supplement (PAS) for NATPARA (parathyroid hormone) for Injection that Takeda submitted to the FDA in late 2021.
-The PAS was intended to address the potential for rubber particulate formation, which was the issue that led to the U.S. recall of NATPARA in September 2019.
-The CRL stated that it could not be approved in its current form.
-Later in 2022, amid significant ongoing supply challenges specific to the product, Takeda announced its decision to discontinue global manufacturing of NATPARA at the end of 2024.
+Even following initial regulatory approval, the success of a product may be adversely affected by safety and efficacy findings in other clinical trials or larger real-world patient populations, as well as by the market entry of competitive products or other product-related developments, as a result of which we may not be able to recoup our investments in their development and commercialization.
+For example, in December 2024, Takeda announced that it was working with the European Medicines Agency (EMA) to voluntarily withdraw the marketing authorization of Alofisel in light of the results of the ADMIRE-CD II study, which did not meet its primary endpoints.

-As a result, we may be unable to earn returns on investments that we originally anticipated or at all, or may be forced to revise our research and development strategy, and our business, financial condition and results of operations could be materially and adversely affected.
+As a result, our business, financial condition and results of operations could be materially and adversely affected.